scikit-hep/vector/paper/paper.md

 ## Impact

-Besides PyROOT's LorentzVectors and TLorentzVector, Vector has become a popular choice for mathematical manipulations in Python based high energy physics analysis pipelines.
+Besides PyROOT's LorentzVectors and TLorentzVector, Vector has become a popular choice for mathematical manipulations in Python-based high energy physics analysis pipelines.
 Along with being utilized directly in analysis pipelines at LHC [@Kling:2023; @Held:2024; @Qu:2022], the library is also being used in other high energy physics experiments and as a dependency in other